 For a more subtle look that plays with reflections, try a coffee table with a glass or mirrored top!
 You can also use decor accents that reflect color and light across the space.

 Faced with dark walls that you can’t paint?
 Maybe you’re renting and aren’t allowed to make changes, or maybe you have paneled or brick walls that you can’t cover.
 Don’t give up.
 Simply hang wall art to add color and brightness.
 Look for artwork in light colors; this will make the scene pop from the dark backdrop.

-Cheer up a space by placing decorative accents with shiny surfaces and reflectiveness about the room, especially on furniture with dark finishes.
+Cheer up a space by placing decorative accents with shiny surfaces and reflective quality about the room, especially on furniture with dark finishes.
 Look for characteristics like acrylic, metallic and mirrored surfaces that will bounce light back into the room.

-Use accent mirrors to double the amount of light in a room.
-If you hang a mirror opposite a window, the reflective surface will bounce the light back into the room.
+Tip: Use accent mirrors to double the amount of light in a room.
+If you hang a mirror opposite to a window, the reflective surface will bounce the light back into the room.

 Now that we’ve given you some ideas for brightening up a room, apply one or all of them to enlighten your home.

 Spring is a great time to transition your home decor to brighten up the space.
 Whether you are experimenting with colors, textures or home accents, show us what you make!
 If you’ve taken on the challenge of transforming your home, please share how you did it at #MyAshleyHome on Instagram.
 You can also go to our Pinterest boards for more inspiration.